michael-duke/michael-duke/README.md

 - :star: I’m interested in ...Coding :computer:, reading non-fictional books :blue_book:, Ping Pong :tennis: (table tennis..)
 -  :snowflake: I’m currently learning React, React-Native, Node.js, GraphQL, Python, Ruby, Ruby on Rails and AWS Amplify ...
 - :ok_hand: I’m looking to collaborate on any project working with the above mentioned Tools
-- :email: How to reach me michael.21duke@gmail.com.
+- :email: How to reach me michael.21duke@gmail.com, [:briefcase: LinkedIn](https://www.linkedin.com/in/michael-21-duke/)

 <!---
 michael-duke/michael-duke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.